-- Our staff gets to know the woman – they listen; they talk to them about what they need to heal and thrive; they make sure they are safe; and they help them reach safe, permanent employment or financial stability.
+- Our staff gets to know the person – they listen; they talk to them about what they need to heal and thrive; they make sure they are safe; and they help them reach safe, permanent employment or financial stability.

 Experiencing abuse, neglect, and other forms of trauma can impact physical and mental health, academic and employment achievement, and more.
-The support of a WCGL staff member can help women build resilience to counter those impacts.
+The support of a WCGL staff member can help clients build resilience to counter those impacts.

 In 2019, 1 in 4 women and 1 in 7 men will experience physical violence by their intimate partner at some point during their lifetimes.
 About 1 in 3 women and nearly 1 in 6 men experience some form of sexual violence during their lifetimes.